TermGet/docs/install.md

 ---
 layout: default
-title: Install TermGet on Linux, BSD, and macOS
+title: Install on Linux, BSD, and macOS
 nav_order: 5
 ---

-# Install TermGet on Linux, BSD, and macOS
+# Install on Linux, BSD, and macOS

 ### Installing Python3